bblanchon/HighSpeedMvvm/Readme.md

         }
     }

 However, this approach wont work well if the Model's events are raised very frequently.
 Because the ViewModel calls `BeginInvoke()` each time a property changes, it will quickly saturate the event queue of the dispatcher.
-This usually result in an unresponsive UI.
+This usually result in an unresponsive GUI.

-Method 2 : ViewModel owns a DispatcherTimer
+If you run the sample project [MvvmHighFrequency.Problem](Problem), you'd see that the GUI is completely frozen.
+If you're lucky you wont have a `OutOfMemoryException` (indeed, each call to `BeginInvoke()` instanciate a message), you'll see that the execution speed of the `Model` is really affected.

+Solution 1 : Ignore events that are too closed
 -

+The first thing that come in mind is: "OK, I get too many event.
+I'll just slow them down !".
+Sure, let's try...

+    public ViewModel()
+    {
+        var dispatcher = Dispatcher.CurrentDispatcher;
+        var model = new Model();

+        Observable.FromEventPattern<double>(model, "ProgressChanged")
+                .Sample(TimeSpan.FromMilliseconds(5))
+                .ObserveOn(dispatcher)
+                .Subscribe(x => Progress = x.EventArgs);
+    }

+Here I used Reactive Framework because it offers the `Sample()` method which limits the rate of the events.
+You

+It's a perfectly viable solution for anyone that uses Reactive framework, but the two next solutions provide a much simpler approach without extra library.

+If you run the sample project [MvvmHighFrequency.Solution1](Solution1), you'd see that the GUI is responsive an the `Model`'s execution speed is much faster.

+Solution 2 :  Poll with a DispatcherTimer
+-

+Another way to look a the problem is to accept to loose the "push" approach and to use "polling" instead.
+Instead of attaching to the event of the Model, the ViewModel will periodically read the values of the Model.

-A first solution is to use a `DispatcherTimer` in the ViewModel.
-This means we get rid of the observer pattern, and go back to a plain old polling technique.
+The most common way to implement polling in MVVM is to instanciate a `DispatcherTimer` in the ViewModel.

     public ViewModel()
     {